Sleep is critical in overall health, fitness, and athletic performance.

 Can Napping Substitute for Lack of Nighttime Sleep?

-While naps can provide a temporary energy boost and alleviate some effects of sleep deprivation, they should not be considered a substitute for a full night’s sleep.
+While naps can provide a temporary energy boost, they should not be considered a substitute for a full night’s sleep.

 Naps can be beneficial when used strategically, such as a 20-30 minute power nap for a quick energy boost or a 90-minute nap to complete a full sleep cycle.